Paper Reading

 Download Example Data

-For this tutorial, we use a publicly available Arabidopsis thaliana WGS dataset from the 1001 Genomes Project.
-Download using SRA tools:
+For this tutorial, we use publicly available Arabidopsis thaliana WGS datasets from the 1001 Genomes Project.
+We download two samples so that we can demonstrate joint genotyping later.

 cd ~/bch709/reseq